Over 70 Years Of Combined Experience

 We understand the tricks, stratagems, and defenses the insurance companies and their attorneys use to defeat or minimize a claim, and at Easton & Easton, LLP, we utilize our experience, skill, and dedication to make certain our clients do not fall victim to the insurance companies’ tricks and stratagems.

-Please call our lawyers at 800-461-8259 for a free initial consultation.
+Talk to an Orange County product liability attorney at 800-461-8259 for a free initial consultation.
 If we do not take your case, there is no charge.